 - We are included in the Lonely Planet as ‘our pick’ accommodation

-- Madi a Thavha is a Fair Trade certified lodge, done by Tourism South Africa
+- Madi a Thavha is a Fair Trade lodge, certified by Tourism South Africa

-To keep the lodge and land of the lodge clean make our employees aware of the need to live in a clean and neat environment.
-In 2007 we started with a waste recycling system and has done it ever since.
+To continuously keep the lodge and land of the lodge clean raise awareness a clean, neat and eco-friendly environment amongst our staff.
+We started with a waste recycling system in 2007 and has done it ever since.
 We separate our compost, paper and card board, glass, tins, and residual waste.
-Everywhere at the farm and in the guest houses we have containers available that employees and guests can use to separate their waste.
+We have containers available that employees and guests can use to separate their waste everywhere at the farm and in the guest houses.

-Making our employees familiar with the benefits of living in a clean environment and the principles of a recycling system will encourage them to implement this kind of system in their own environment.
-We also encourage our guests to contribute to the recycling system.
-Different bins are available in the guest houses to separate your waste.
+Motivating and familiarizing our staff with the benefits of living in a clean environment and recycling encourage them to implement these kind of systems in their own environment.
+We also encourage our guests to recycle with different bins available in the guest houses to separate waste.
+The lodge use energy-saving light-bulbs and encourage our guests to switch off lamps, heaters and fans in the guest rooms and suites when they go out and we do so ourselves too.